SummaryRead the full fact sheet

 How to drink responsibly

-Remember you don’t always have to drink alcohol to have a good time.
+Remember, you don’t always have to drink alcohol to have a good time.
 If you are looking to drink less at an event or on a night out, here are some strategies you can use to monitor and reduce your intake:

 - Eat before and while drinking to slow the absorption of alcohol into your bloodstream.